Windows and Insulated Glass

 Modern glass manufacturing can now create amazing shapes and just about any size that is transportable.
 I recommend you read the making of The Hubble Space Telescope, the design of Apple Computer’s retail stores, and the Grand Canyon “Skybridge,” if you are interested in the miraculous possibilities with glass engineering.
 All of these are amazing examples of extreme engineering with glass.

-- Be careful if you add aftermarket, tinting films to dual-glazed windows as all warranties may be voided.
-The reason is damage can result from condensation or excessive heat build-up between the panes of glass when film is applied.
+- Be careful if you add aftermarket, tinting films to dual-glazed windows.
+Doing so will void nearly all manufacturer warranties.
+Apparently film can cause damage from excessive heat build-up between the panes of glass.
 Refer to the manufacturer s literature for additional information.

 - Keep patio door and sliding window tracks clean for weep hole drainage, smooth operation and to prevent damage to the door frame.

 - Label each screen if you intend to remove and store them.
-Handle them carefully as they can perforate easily and the frames are delicate and bendable./li>
+Handle them carefully as they can perforate easily and the frames are delicate and bendable.

 - 1x per year: Clean and lubricate the sliding or cranking mechanisms.
 Silicone lubricants work well for these tracks and rollers.
-Most sliding windows (both vertical and horizontal) are designed for a 10-pound pull.
-If sticking occurs or excessive pressure is required to open or close a window, apply a food grade silicone lubricant available at hardware stores.
+Most sliding windows (both vertical and horizontal) are designed to require a 10-pound pull force.
+If sticking occurs, or excessive pressure is required to open or close a window, apply a food grade silicone lubricant available at hardware stores.
 Avoid petroleum-based products.

-- 1x per year: Clean the operable window channels.
+- 1x per year: Keep the operable window channel weep holes clear.
 In heavy rains, water may collect in the bottom channel of window frames.
 The makers provide weep holes to allow water to escape to the outside.
 Keep these bottom window channels and weep holes free of dirt and debris.